zirui-ray-liu/zirui-ray-liu.github.io/_pages/about.md

 <!-- **<span style="color: red">I will join the CS Department at University of Minnesota Twin Cities as an Assistant Professor in Fall 2024</span>** -->

-Feel free to reach out if you would like to collaborate on MLSys or on-device ML research.
+Feel free to reach out if you would like to collaborate on MLSys, LLM, or on-device ML research.

 📧📧 **<span style="color: red">Recruiting 2025 Spring/Fall Ph.D. students and interns</span>: I am looking for self-motivated students with strong background in HPC, NLP, and ML**.
 Feel free to drop me a line to [ziruiliu dot recruit at gmail dot com](mailto:ziruiliu.recruit@gmail.com) together with resume and transcripts if you are interested.